Gottox/socket.io-java-client/README.md

 ### IOConnection

 Ok, now we know when our functions are called.
 But how do we tell io.socket to process messages we get?
-IOConnection which the create() method gets provides methods do to this.
+The provided IOConnection does the trick.

 #### IOConnection.transportConnect()